Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: MAP Inference

-One of the advantages of interior-point methods is great numerical stability and accuracy, Consensus optimization, which treats both objective terms and constraints as subproblems, often returns points that are only optimal and feasible to moderate precision for non-trivially constrained problems \citep{boyd:book11}.
+One of the advantages of IPMs is great numerical stability and accuracy.
+Consensus optimization, which treats both objective terms and constraints as subproblems, often returns solutions that are only optimal and feasible to moderate precision for non-trivially constrained problems \citep{boyd:book11}.
 Although this is often acceptable, we quantify the mix of infeasibility and suboptimality by repairing the infeasibility and measuring the resulting total suboptimality.
 We first project the solutions returned by consensus optimization onto the feasible region, which took a negligible amount of computational time.
-Let $p_\text{ADMM}$ be the value of the objective in Problem~(\ref{eq:modmap}) at such a point and let $p_\text{IPM}$ be the value of the objective at the point returned by the interior-point method.
+Let $p_\text{ADMM}$ be the value of the objective in Problem~(\ref{eq:modmap}) at such a point and let $p_\text{IPM}$ be the value of the objective at the solution returned by the IPM.
 Then the relative error on that problem is $(p_\text{ADMM} - p_\text{IPM}) / p_\text{IPM}$.
 The relative error was consistently small; it varied between 0.2\% and 0.4\%, and did not trend upward as the problem size increased.
-This shows that ADMM was very accurate, in addition to being dramatically more scalable.
+This shows that ADMM was accurate, in addition to being much more scalable.